Skip to content

 Are there any geographic restrictions?

-For summer 2024, we are focusing our student recruitment on D.C. and New York City area schools with most of our in-person and hybrid placements in these two areas.
-Remote positions will also be accepted from employers outside of the D.C. and NYC areas.
+For summer 2025, we are focusing our student recruitment on D.C., New York City, and Chicago area schools with most of our in-person and hybrid placements in these three areas.
+Remote positions will also be accepted from employers outside of these areas.

 How else can I get involved outside of hosting an intern?